The Short Version: Artist/Musician/Filmmaker Ronnie Cramer has been active in the arts community for over

 Since its' completion in 2017, Colorado Counties premiered in Israel and has since been screened at over fifty film festivals worldwide and has recieved a dozen awards, including Best Video Art at Euro Fest in St. Petersburg, Russia.

 Cramer's latest film is the animated short Icons.
 Made up of 2,500 individual drawings, Icons is a tour of five hundred years of world art in five minutes, featuring three dozen iconic works rendered with nylon-tip pen.

-Since its' premiere in June of 2018, Icons has been an official selection at 100 film festivals and won numerous awards, including Best Short Film at Logcinema Art Films, Best Animated Film at the Feodosiya International Film Festival and others.
+Since its' premiere in June of 2018, Icons has been an official selection at over 240 film festivals and won numerous awards, including Best Short Film at Logcinema Art Films, Best Animated Film at the Feodosiya International Film Festival and many others.